josedtovar/csci401w-sandbox/Meeting Notes/Week 4.md

 #### 1. Polished User Stories, and got Assignment 2 to a point we felt comfortable submitting it.

-#### 2. Discussed Assignment 3: We will do further research on these before our next meeting to make informed decisions.
+#### 2. Discussed Assignment 3:
+- We will do further research before our next meeting on these topics and more to make informed decisions.
+- We want to choose intuitive Frameworks/Libraries/IDEs/DBMS

 Potential Frameworks/Libraries:
 - ML - Scikit-learn